jonCates/joncates-journals/index.md

+somedays end of days cant come soon enough (20260814)

+somedays end of day cant come soon enough (20260814)

+Connecting...
+Personal Context (20260814)

-as you work through survivalProtocols (20260814)
+as you work through survivalProtocols (20260814) (20260814)

+what question was i thinking of asking you next?

 a lifetime to decode the chaos (20260810)